jcconnects/UFSC-INE5424/READMESuperStubs.md

 2. **Addressing**: Uses simplistic addressing that may not map directly to real network addresses
 3. **Error Handling**: Limited error checking and recovery mechanisms
 4. **Protocol Implementation**: Does not implement actual network protocols (like IP, TCP, UDP)
-5. **Observer Pattern Alignment**: The implementation needs further alignment with the professor's pattern specifications

 ### Future Work